Beerbongs & Bentleys: Composition

+Promotion and release

+Malone announced Beerbongs & Bentleys in a tweet on December 29, 2016, a week after previewing a song from the album.
+It originally targeted a June 2017 release date, though it was delayed, and Malone promised for it "to be out before the end of [2017]".
+During a podcast interview with h3h3Productions, he announced a release date of December 1, 2017.
+By November 21, it was confirmed that it would be delayed again, and Malone later apologized, stating: "I'm sorry to let you down, but I need to make sure this album is perfect for you.
+I'm gonna keep working my ass off and make the best fucking album ever".

 The album's lead single, "Rockstar" featuring 21 Savage, was released for digital download on September 15, 2017.
 It was later sent to rhythmic and contemporary hit radio on September 26, 2017.
 The song peaked at number one on the US Billboard Hot 100, becoming Post Malone and 21 Savage's first number-one song.

 The album's second single, "Candy Paint", was released on October 20, 2017.
 The song peaked at number 34 on the Billboard Hot 100.

 The album's third single, "Psycho" featuring Ty Dolla Sign, was released for digital download on February 23, 2018.
 It was later sent to rhythmic contemporary radio on February 27, 2018.
 The song debuted at number two and later peaked at number one on the Billboard Hot 100.

 "Ball for Me" featuring Nicki Minaj, was sent to rhythmic contemporary radio on May 8, 2018, as the album's fourth single.
 The song peaked at number 16 on the Billboard Hot 100.

 "Better Now" was sent to UK contemporary hit radio on May 25, 2018 and US contemporary hit radio on June 5, 2018, as the album's fifth single.
 The song peaked at number three on the Billboard Hot 100.